sl-solution/InMemoryDatasets.jl/docs/src/man/gallery.md

 ## General

-* [Tally across columns with variable condition in r](https://stackoverflow.com/questions/70501316/tally-across-columns-with-variable-condition-in-r) : I am trying to tally across columns of a data frame with values that exceed a corresponding limit variable.
+* [Tally across columns with variable condition](https://stackoverflow.com/questions/70501316/tally-across-columns-with-variable-condition-in-r) : I am trying to tally across columns of a data frame with values that exceed a corresponding limit variable.

 ```julia
 julia> ds